PeyamMaroufi/PVLab/README.md

 You want to develop further, fork and make your changes and just let me know.

-Do not forget to download Shared folder avaibale at Pico's github to run this model
+Do not forget to download 'shared' folder to run this model